psico/ludo-app/README.md

-# ludoApp
+# LudoApp
 Project to build social network for boardgames

+# Description
+Project to build social network for boardgames

+# Main goals

-Creating issues e steps
+Creating issues and steps...